-Brendan’s Blog: 8 Points for a Better Performance Programme
+Brendan’s 8 Tips For a Better Performance Programme

 1. Quality VS Quantity: Less is more, don’t pad your programme out with unnecessary volume and sessions that really don’t add anything to your game.
 Think about doing less to get more.
 Why do 8 sets when 5 will do the job nicely.

 2. If you add something in generally you need to take something out: This links in with the first point nicely.
 If you are training hard in a finely balanced programme you need to take a session out before you add a session in to avoid overtraining/long term burnout.